tensorflow/community/rfcs/20181217-tf2-random-numbers.md

   # PROPOSAL: Op; need only be implemented on CPU

 # *QUESTION*: Should this be public?
+# *QUESTION*: Should this function be usable inside tf.function?
 def create_rng_state(seed, algorithm=None):
   # seed must be an integer or stateless seed, never None
   # algorithm=None -> auto-select